- Group Tours

 - Booked Guests

 - Australia (02) 8006 4411

 Hakone Shrine stands at the foot of Mount Hakone along the shores of Lake Ashi.
 While the shrine was founded in 757, the shrine was relocated to the shores of Lake Ashi around 1667.
 The shrine buildings are hidden in the dense forest, but are well advertised by its huge torii gates, one standing prominently in the shores of Lake Ashi and two others over the main street of Moto-Hakone.
 A path leads from the torii gate in Lake Ashi up a series of steps flanked by lanterns through the forest to the main building of the shrine, which sits peacefully among the tall trees.
-The shrine is beautiful throughout the year, and is particularly breathtaking when shrouded in mist.
+The shrine's location hidden in the forest creates a tranquil, beautiful environment.
+While the shrine is beautiful throughout the year, it is particularly breathtaking when shrouded in mist.

 Part of the Fuji-Hakone-Izu National Park and famous for Hot Springs

 Beautiful Scenery of Mt.
 Fuji from a different perspective